alexdmdi/portfolio/README.md

 ## About
-This responsive site is built with HTML, CSS, JavaScript, and Bootstrap.
+This responsive site was built from scratch and features some customized Bootstrap components.
-Currently using AWS to host it on www.alexdiamandi.com
+Currently hosted with AWS at: www.alexdiamandi.com

 <br>